Skip to main content

 Notes

 Hook et al. (2021) published a review of the literature on the Enneagram.
 They found mixed evidence regarding reliability and validity.
-Factor analyses have found less than nine factors.
+Factor analyses yielded less than nine factors.

 Several have found the Enneagram useful in spiritual growth.
 For example, see (Kam, 2018; Singletary, 2020).